Iconic Minerals (CVE:ICM) Trading Down 20% – Should You Sell?

-Iconic Minerals Ltd. (CVE:ICM – Get Free Report) shares fell 20% during trading on Thursday .
+Iconic Minerals Ltd. (CVE:ICM – Get Free Report)’s stock price fell 20% during trading on Thursday .
 The company traded as low as C$0.06 and last traded at C$0.06.
-380,801 shares were traded during mid-day trading, an increase of 26% from the average session volume of 303,026 shares.
+380,801 shares traded hands during mid-day trading, an increase of 26% from the average session volume of 303,026 shares.
 The stock had previously closed at C$0.08.

 Iconic Minerals Ltd., a mineral exploration company, engages in the acquisition and exploration of gold and lithium properties in Nevada and Canada.
 The company holds a 50% interest in the Midas South located in Elko County, Nevada; and 50% interests in the New Pass project located in Churchill County, Nevada.